Citation, DOI, disclosures and article data

-There may be an increased cardiothoracic ratio with a globular or 'flask-shaped' outline if there is co-existing pericardial effusion.
+There may be an increased cardiothoracic ratio (CTR) with a globular or 'flask-shaped' outline if there is co-existing pericardial effusion.
 Manifestations of cardiogenic pulmonary edema may also be present.

 Echocardiography is recommended when the pericardial disease is suspected and may demonstrate 11:

 elevated filling pressures